Tanav1/BeyondATS-AI/README.md

 As part of a social experiment, a social media influencer submitted a resume containing false information about their work experience.
 The resume listed positions at renowned companies such as Google, Instagram, and Amazon, alongside peculiar job responsibilities:

--"Enhanced a 300% increase in average coffee break time of team, by nonstop crying in the main office room."
+- "Enhanced a 300% increase in average coffee break time of team, by nonstop crying in the main office room."

--"Verified sending threats to 16 competitors, decreasing the competitive landscape by 18%."
+- "Verified sending threats to 16 competitors, decreasing the competitive landscape by 18%."

--"Helped utilize Google's computing resources to mine $15M of Ethereum before getting caught & returning it."
+- "Helped utilize Google's computing resources to mine $15M of Ethereum before getting caught & returning it."

 These are only a few of the odd job responsibilities listed.
 Additionally, the candidate claimed to have worked on the non-existent "Amazon Dating" team.
 Despite the incredulous claims, the resume garnered interviews from reputable companies including Databricks, MongoDB, Reddit, Lucid, Cloudflare, and Robinhood.